second-state/SewUp/README.md

 To learn more about the usage, you check out the examples in the [example](./examples/) folder.

 ## SewUp Development
-There are two projects and serveral examples in the workspace, the contract project should build with target `wasm32-unknown-unknown` and the flag `-C link-arg=--export-table`.
+There are two projects and several examples in the workspace, the contract project should build with target `wasm32-unknown-unknown` and the flag `-C link-arg=--export-table`.
 You can run `cargo test` in each example folder to check on the test your modification.

 It is easy to participate with help want issues and the good first issues.
-Less but not least, please feel free to open any issue on this porject.
+Less but not least, please feel free to open any issue on this project.